harrisonluff/Group_Project_Y3/README.md

 5) Switch to dev branch:
   - After cloning make sure you are working on dev branch (not main).
   - In VS Code, click the branch name in bottom-left and select dev.
+6) Sign up for GitHub education: https://github.com/settings/education/benefits (so I can make repo private and keep permissions -> this means we have less concerns about data privacy if we get approved for data).

 **If there is a merge conflict, do not click buttons randomly.
 Tell the group which file has a conflict and we can resolve together.
 Ideally, as long as no one is working on the same notebook at the same time, we should be okay.**